sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 ### Money

-You can be paid a somewhat modest sum as an undergraduate researcher.
+You can be paid a modest sum as an undergraduate researcher.
 This comes in the form of funding routed through either
 * A federal grant (via Spencer)
 * A salary award from Georgia Tech, called [PURA Salary](https://urop.gatech.edu/pura-salary).